Reapie/NVSS-Obfuscation/notes.md

 1) Find where it is unpacked (some sort of loop that references data)

-2) After the loop is a jump somewhere (OEP)
+2) After the loop is a jump somewhere (Original Entry Point)

 3) Break there during execution or manually unpack

-Fairly High Effort

 # Novelty Techniques